merlinfuchs/kite/kite-docs/docs/reference/credit-system.md

 # Credit System

 Kite is free to use, but we do have a credit system in place to prevent abuse.
-Most actions taken by your app in flows will consume credits.
+Most actions taken by your app in flows will consume [a set amount](#cost-breakdown) of credits.

 By default, your app has **10,000 credits available per month**.
-This is usually more than enough for most apps.
-Subscribe to one of the **Premium** plans to get more credits.
+While this is usually more than enough, you can subscribe to **Kite Premium** for 10 times more credits.
+For more information on premium plans, click the Premium tab in your app settings.

+You can track your credits on the dashboard in the Monthly Usage section.
 ![Credit System](./img/example-usage.png)

 ## Cost Breakdown

-Most actions in flows will consume **1 credit per execution** with a few exceptions:
+All actions in flows will consume **1 credit per execution** with a few exceptions:

 - **`Ask AI` block**:
   - `gpt-4.1`: 100 credits per execution